yabdelhadi/CarND-Traffic-Sign-Classifier-Project/README.md

 As a first step, I decided to convert the images to grayscale since it is a lot faster to process a 1 channel image compare to a 3 channel image especially with the amount of images the model has to process to be trained.

-Then I normalized the image data because I want all my data to have zero mean and equal variance to get a well conditioned problem which help the optimizer get the solution and train a lot faster. normalizing the data also helps the weights and biases to initialize at a good values
+Then I normalized the image data because I want all my data to have zero mean and equal variance to get a well conditioned problem which help the optimizer get the solution and train a lot faster.
+Normalizing the data also helps the weights and biases to initialize at a good values

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image after grayscaling.

 ![alt text][image3]